 As part of its commitment to providing a quality living environment to its citizens, the City of Beaconsfield stands out with a wide range of services, activities and events.
 This wealth is made possible by the presence of some thirty parks and green spaces that punctuate its territory.
-In order to preserve, enhance and optimize the management of these essential spaces, a first Master Plan for Parks and Green Spaces was adopted in 1989, followed by an update in 2017.
+In order to preserve, enhance and optimize the management of these essential spaces, a first Planning Program for Parks and Green Spaces was adopted in 1989, followed by an update in 2017 and an adoption of a new Master plan for Parks and Green spaces in 2024.

 Known for its water sports activities, particularly with its two marinas contributing to the quality of life, the city also recognizes the importance of the waterfront route along Lakeshore Road and Beaconsfield Boulevard.
 This picturesque road offers several views of Lake Saint-Louis and significant panoramas and landscapes.
 It also provides access to multiple waterfront parks and heritage elements.
+(SEE MAP 1- RIVERSIDE PATH)

-As part of the Master Plan, the City aims to provide access to parks and community facilities that are well adapted to the different needs of the population and to improve access conditions to Lake Saint-Louis so that as many residents as possible can benefit from them.
+As part of the Planning Program, the City aims to provide access to parks and community facilities that are well adapted to the different needs of the population and to improve access condi-